aradhana14nov/MariaDB-Operator-Playground/tutorials/operator-status.md

 Note: Once operator is successfully installed, Output PHASE should be as "Succeeded".

-- Get the associated Pods using below command:
+- Check the Pods status using below command:

 ```execute
 kubectl get pods -n my-mariadb-operator-app